LEDIG STILLING VED UNIVERSITETET I BERGEN

 Through robust and close interaction with the world around us – globally, nationally and locally – we shall be instrumental in building a society based on knowledge, skills and attitudes.

 Do you want to take part in shaping the future?

 Postdoctoral Research Fellow position

-There is a vacancy for a 4 year postdoc position at the Department of Comparative Politics, University of Bergen.
+There is a vacancy for a 3-year postdoc position at the Department of Comparative Politics, University of Bergen.
 The Department of Comparative Politics offers an exciting place for research and education on political institutions, organizations, processes and behaviour at local, national and international levels.
 The Department offers bachelor's and master’s programmes in comparative politics, as well as a bachelor's programme in European studies.
 The staff participates actively in national and international cross-disciplinary research.
-The Digital Social Science Core Facility (DIGSSCORE) is an infrastructure for advanced social science data collection and multi-disciplinary research at the University of Bergen.

 About the project/work tasks:

 The successful applicant will conduct research within the research project Legitimate Crisis Management and Multilevel Governance (LEGITIMULT) which is financed by the European Commission (Horizon Europe).
 LEGITIMULT assesses the impact of the measures taken by various international, national and subnational governments on multilevel institutions and intergovernmental relations in the wake of the Covid-19 pandemic.
 The project analyses the effect of these measures on democratic governance, highlighting to what extent multilevel governance influences their impact on democracy, favouring a model of legitimate crisis management.